Pfizer signs rare diseases deal with UK universities

 The project aims to match the scientific expertise of university researchers with Pfizer’s drug discovery and development knowledge in the specific area of rare diseases, defined as conditions affecting less than 0.1 percent of the population.

-There are more than 6,000 recognized rare diseases, affecting about 60 million across Europe and the United States.
+There are more than 6,000 recognised rare diseases, affecting about 60 million across Europe and the United States.
 Around 80 percent of the disorders are thought to have a genetic origin.
+(Reporting by Ben Hirschler; editing by Keiron Henderson)